iamqaasim/iamqaasim/README.md

 Hello World!!! 👋

-i'm a Data Scientist and Software Engineer, building my version of the digital world one program at a time.
+I'm a Data Scientist and Software Engineer, building my version of the digital world one program at a time.
 All coding projects are built from the ground up, from planning and testing all the way to solving real-world problems with code.
 My passion for creating and analysing lead me to where I am now and hopefully it will progress me closer towards the field of Machine Learining and Artificial Intelligence.

 #